cherrypy/cherrypy/sphinx/source/basics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Your application may aobviously already use the :mod:`logging` module to trace application level messages.
-CherryPy will not interfere with them as long as your loggers are explicitely named.
-Indeed, CherryPy attaches itself to the default logger and if your other loggers do the same, you will get strange results.
-This would work nicely:

 .. code-block:: python